jkkniucsc/JKKNIU_CTF_2024/ReadMe.md

 > [!IMPORTANT]
-> Categories and total numer of problems
+> Categories and Total Number of Problems
 >
 ```mermaid
 pie